shreddism/TheSaturnCollection/README.md

 meaning this plugin is completely in the clear.

 A "multifilter" replaces the function of multiple filters without having to worry about filter order or timing consideration.
-This means that you want to enable ANYTHING along with a multifilter (including another multifilter), you will have to worry about filter order/timing consideration.
+This means that you want to enable ANYTHING along with a multifilter or interpolator in general, you will have to worry about filter order/timing consideration.
 It'll function just fine if everything is set well, but internal workings/timing consideration may be unreliable based on filter order, which is currently kind of unpredictable.
 Please consider attempting to be able to do more with less before resorting to overfiltering.